Swiftype is a third-party service you can use to add a search engine to your site.

 The steps in this guide include Code Injection and adding advanced code to the Code Block.
 These are Premium features available in Business and Commerce plans.

 Before you begin

 - To add a Swiftype search box, your site must be public.
-Visit Managing your site's visibility for help updating your settings.
+Visit Publishing or hiding your site for help updating your settings.

 - You can have one Swiftype search box per page.
 If you add multiple, none will work.

 Create a search engine and copy the install code in Swiftype:

 - Log into your Swiftype account and click Create A New Engine.

 - Enter your website URL, and click Verify URL.

 - Swiftype will crawl your site and create your search engine, showing the progress along the way.

 - Name your search engine and click Create engine.